How Orbit Works

 -

-Backend EDA tools and workflows (makefiles, TCL scripts, etc.) are decoupled from ip and are able to be reused across projects by creating targets in the configuration file (
+Backend EDA tools and workflows (makefiles, TCL scripts, etc.) have the ability to be decoupled from projects and are able to be reused across projects by creating targets in the configuration file (

 config.toml